chaosparrot/marithime_talon/README.md

 X Testcases for all simple merges
 X Testcases for inserting simple middle merges
 X Testcases for deleting middle merges
-- Proper merging of tokens based on formatting logic
+X Proper merging of tokens based on formatting logic for inserting ~ Proper merging of tokens based on formatting logic for removing
-- Complex merging using formatter estimation from previous tokens

 [x] - Zero width space indexation selection fix
 When a zero width space indexation is used, it is possible that a current selection is removed.
 We can fix that selection afterwards so we don't have issues where content is removed unnecessarily